ScienceParkStudyGroup/rna-seq-lesson/_episodes/06-differential-analysis.md

 The complete explanation comes from the [DESeq2 vignette](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#differential-expression-analysis):
 > Results tables are generated using the function results, which extracts a results table with log2 fold changes, p values and adjusted p values.
 With no additional arguments to results, the log2 fold change and Wald test p value will be for the last variable in the design formula, and if this is a factor, the comparison will be the last level of this variable over the reference level (see previous note on factor levels).
 However, the order of the variables of the design do not matter so long as the user specifies the comparison to build a results table for, using the name or contrast arguments of results.

 A possible preferred way is to specify the comparison of interest explicitly.
-We are going to name this new result object `res2` and compare it with the previous one called `res`.
+We are going to name this new result object `all_genes_results` and compare it with the previous one called `res`.

 ~~~
-all_genes_results <- results(dds2, contrast = c("infected",                      # name of the factor
+all_genes_results <- results(dds, contrast = c("infected",                      # name of the factor
                                   "Pseudomonas_syringae_DC3000",    # name of the numerator level for fold change
                                   "mock"))                          # name of the denominator level